My Road Trip in Australia

 A turn to the south led to a happy day exploring the rolling winelands of the Atherton Tablelands.
 I took a steamer tour of volcanic Lake Barrine and picnicked at Lake Tinaroo, watching a family water skiing behind a boat named Glitoris.
 Later I was enthusiastically swept up into a wedding celebration in Yungaburra.

 That afternoon I got a speeding ticket doing 120km in an 80km zone.
-I didn’t know until weeks later the Qld police sent a photo of me zipping along the Kennedy Highway in my hired Hyundai.
+I didn’t know until weeks later when the police sent a photo of me zipping along the Kennedy Highway in my hired Hyundai.
 So be VERY careful.
 Stick to the speed limit or you’ll be fined AUS$420 too!

 A trip to the heritage markets at Kuranda disappointed, with the anticipated displays of indigenous paintings and crafts supplanted by imported tat and fast-food joints.
 There was a dead Eclectus parrot in Kuranda Birdworld, which sent a small girl sobbing for her mother, and it cost AUS$60 to have your picture taken with a sleepy koala.
 But I did love the awesome natural power of the dramatic falls at nearby Barron Gorge and the Skyrail cable car trip back down to sea level over the tops of the rainforest.